mbertani/ml-intro-cx/readme.md

 6. Run: `vagrant up --provision` the first time you start up the VM.
 Use just `vagrant up` for subsequent calls.
 7. Get some coffee, eat a sandwich or surf the web or something, this will take about 10 minutes depending on your internet connection and computer.
 8. Run `vagrant ssh` to log onto the VM from the shell.
-9. Inside the box, run `./run_lab.sh` to start the jupyter notebook server.
+9. Inside the box, run `./run_lab.sh` to start the jupyter lab server.
 10. Open your browser at [http://localhost:8888](http://localhost:8888) and log in with password `workshop`
 11. When you want to stop the VM, use `Ctrl+c` to stop the server, then `exit` to leave the ssh session, and `vagrant halt` to stop the VM.